 A Classic Mexican Recipe

-Red snapper is the fish used most often for Huachinango a la Veracruzana — whole red snapper prepared in the style of Vera Cruz, a tropical, steamy port city on the Gulf of Mexico.
+Red snapper is the fish most often called for in Huachinango a la Veracruzana — whole red snapper prepared in the style of Vera Cruz, a tropical, steamy port city on the Gulf of Mexico.
 But using red snapper for this dish is not as easy as it used to be.
 For one, red snapper populations are at very low levels in the Gulf of Mexico and the South Atlantic Ocean due to overfishing.
 Secondly, here in Mexico plate-sized red snapper is very popular on restaurant menus.
 A fish of that size has not reached maturity, and therefore has not had the opportunity to reproduce, further endangering the population.

 Huachinango a la Veracruzana is a delicious dish full of Mexican flavors — tomatoes, chile, cilantro, lime, garlic, onion, and Mexican oregano (Lippia graveolens, not to be confused with Greek oregano, Origanum vulgare), which all come together for a full-bodied sauce served with the fish.
 Traditionally, whole fish is broiled or baked, but I have simplified the recipe by using fillets that are cooked in the sauce on top of the stove.
 And I have changed the name to Pescado a la Veracruzana, as any type of white fish can be used.